 As bachelor’s degrees become more commonplace, and necessary to qualify for jobs, more millennials are going into debt to obtain their education.

 Almost 39% of millennials (yes, the same percentage of millennials who have a bachelor’s degree) have student debt.
 They are the largest group with debt and are the generational group with the highest debt.

 But debt and obtaining a college education don’t have to go hand-in-hand.
 At universities like WGU, we work hard to help keep your tuition affordable.
 We offer a low, flat rate so there’s no surprises, and you can take on as many courses as you’re able without worrying about additional charges.

 WGU students have less than half the student debt compared to the national average.
 And with higher income increases post-graduation, WGU grads are able to pay off their student loans more quickly.

 Millennial women are also making huge strides in education attainment.
-While only 24% of Baby Boomers and 31% of Generation X women obtained bachelor’s degrees, today 43% of millennial women have their diploma.
+While only 24% of Baby Boomer and 31% of Generation X women obtained bachelor’s degrees, today 43% of millennial women have their diploma.

-Millennial women are also outpacing millennial men in obtaining their bachelor’s degree; 36% of millennial men have obtained an education, 7% less than millennial women.
+Millennial women are also outpacing millennial men in obtaining their bachelor’s degree: 36% of millennial men have obtained an education, which is 7% less than millennial women.
 This is a huge reversal from the Silent Generation and Baby Boomers, where men always had a higher rate of education attainment.

 This surge in female education is also transforming the workforce, with 72% of millennial women being employed.
 This is the highest percentage of women in the workforce in history.